Reviewed by

 We've got your Assisted Delivery Error Claim covered

-An assisted birth may have to be carried out whereby additional tools are used by the doctor to aid in the process.
+An assisted birth may have to be carried out, whereby additional tools are used by the doctor to aid in the process.
 We entrust doctors to deliver our babies safely and quickly.
 If you feel that a doctor, midwife or nurse has been negligent to you or your baby in an assisted delivery, you may be able to make a medical negligence claim for birth injuries.

 You may be able to claim in the event of:

-- Preventable injuries to the baby or mother during delivery
+• Preventable injuries to the baby or mother during delivery

-- Preventable injuries caused by either the forceps or Ventouse method
+• Preventable injuries caused by either the forceps or Ventouse method

-- Damage to the perineum such as cuts and tears
+• Damage to the perineum such as cuts and tears

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

 Damage to the perineum, including cuts and tears can be incredibly painful.
 Women who have experienced this may find it difficult to walk or even sit.
-Also, severe tears may even cause persistent bleeding or lead to further infection.
+Also, severe tears can cause persistent bleeding or lead to further infection.
 When this injury occurs as a result of negligence, you may be entitled to compensation.

-If your assisted delivery claim is accepted, not only will our dedicated team take control of the paperwork, we’ll make sure we’re only a visit or a phone call away.
+If your assisted delivery claim is accepted, not only will our dedicated team take control of the paperwork, we’ll make sure that we’re only a visit or a phone call away.

 But when used negligently, these injuries can have a lasting impact on you and your baby.
-Negligent forceps deliveries can cause long term problems that could otherwise have been prevented.
+Negligent forceps deliveries can cause long-term problems that could otherwise have been prevented.

 The ventouse (vacuum cup) can be carefully attached to the baby’s head by suction.
 However, if there is evidence to suggest this was not carried out with a duty of care, we want to know.